 Not everyone can grow a spectacular beard.
 Some guys’ facial hair won’t cooperate and ends up looking wiry and scraggly instead of long and flowing.
 Other guys have hair on their cheeks and jaw that’s just too sparse to ever come in fully, and they end up with a beard that’s patchy or generally just not something that’s too enviable.

-If you’re thinking about cultivating a big manly beard, experts are recommending to use straight razor and biotin to help the beard along (and no, it doesn’t help with baldness).
-It’s also advisable to keep it trimmed around the throat and cheeks, and treat it regularly with a beard oil product that can help keep it manageable and soft.
+If you’re thinking about cultivating a big manly beard, experts are recommending using a straight razor and biotin to help the beard along (and no, it doesn’t help with baldness).
+It’s also advisable to keep it trimmed around the throat and cheeks and treat it regularly with a beard oil product that can help keep it manageable and soft.
 Now, for ten of the most epic beards:

 His philosophies were timeless and are still referred to today.
 Yes, he helped shape the civilization of East Asia, and it’s hard to imagine an image of a clean-shaven Confucius without that splendid beard.

 Love him or hate him, you gotta admit that Karl Marx had one heck of a wooly, impressive 19th-century beard.

 You can’t be the father of socialism without one, apparently, and beards were a pretty common style among many leading cultural figures and statesmen of the time.

 Engels and Marx were apparently kindred spirits, as they both co-founded Marxist theory and collaborated on socialism.